Shraddhak22/Redit_API_search/README.md

 ## Purpse
-To explore the redit api
+To explore the redit api and parcel-bundler package

 ## How to run the project
 1) Clone the repository